 More "What" While product is the vehicle for showing content and learning, perhaps we can offer more choice in the content?
 "Who" Students can and should choose who they work with.
 Who do you need to help?
 "Why" and Purpose "When" Student Choice Leads to Student Voice.
 The way I understood school learning shifted the first time I was given an opportunity to design a project of my own.
 This high school senior project, an environmental audit of my school district, became my passion.
 I stayed awake at night researching, met with different experts, and ultimately presented a proposal for reform to our school board.

 For the first time in my life, school had not been about finding ways to meet requirements established by others -- it was about work that I believed in.
 Why Choice?
 Learning that incorporates student choice provides a pathway for students to fully, genuinely invest themselves in quality work that matters.
 There are times when students are able to pursue their passions and independently create projects, and other times when students can be given choice in smaller, yet meaningful, ways.

 Meenoo Rami teaches students English: Brad Latimer teaches students math: Matt Kay teaches students English: A final example: Choice, Voice, and Passion.
 Student Voice and Choice - Featuring Hudson High School ... - Vimeo.
 10 Ways to Encourage Student Voice and Choice.
 Personalize the Learning Environment Building a personalized learning environment means putting the learner first.

 Here are ten steps to encourage student voice and choice in your classroom.
 1. Introduce the topic and share the standards that are normally met with typical instruction.
-2. 3.
-4. 5.
-6.
+2. Determine prior knowledge using a poll or response system.
+Have small teams discuss the topic and then share one new thing they learned about the topic with the whole group.
+3. 4.
+5. 6.
+7. 8.
+9. 10.